 ke, are used instead of model values.

 Since a dose is applied to species Drug_Biophase at time = 0, the browser displays the total amount of the species, that is, the initial condition value of the species plus the dose amount.
 For instance, in the next figure, the total amount of species Drug_Biophase after applying the dose is 0.1.
-Alternatively, you can view the initial value and dose amount separately by selecting Tools > Task Initial Conditions Options > Show the dose amount separate from the initial condition value from the Model tab.
+Alternatively, you can view the initial value and dose amount separately by selecting Tools > Program Initial Conditions Options > Show the dose amount separate from the initial condition value from the Model tab.

 Defining or updating a quantity value using mathematical